openSUSE/news-o-o/_posts/2011-03-19-opensuse-weekly-news-issue-167-is-out.markdown

 **Installing Lord of the Rings Online**

-As I™ve stated previously, I™ve had available the installation cache files from a
+As Iâ€™ve stated previously, Iâ€™ve had available the installation cache files from a
         previous Windows installation which made my life easier (around 10.5GB).
 If this is not your case, you can look into WineHQ and check how it goes with the installer.
 An interesting thread can be found [here](http://bit.ly/fNf5iA).

 When one installs LOTRO on a Windows Machine it will create a folder on the Desktop
         called LOTRO_* which will contain a local cache of the files necessary to install the game.
-        Inside of this folder there™s a ˜lotrosetup.exe™ runs the installer.
-To start the installation is quite easy¦ open a terminal (with normal user), navigate to the directory where we have the cache files from the installer and run: **wine lotrosetup.exe**.
+        Inside of this folder thereâ€™s a â€˜lotrosetup.exeâ€™ runs the installer.
+To start the installation is quite easyâ€¦ open a terminal (with normal user), navigate to the directory where we have the cache files from the installer and run: **wine lotrosetup.exe**.
 The installer window pops up preceded by a small splash screen.
         Follow the instructions on the screen and wait until it deploys the game (took around 30/40